aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.datatypes/svgmatrix/a/_index.md

 ---
 title: SVGMatrix.A
 second_title: Aspose.SVG for .NET API Reference
-description: SVGMatrix property.
+description: SVGMatrix A property.
 The A component of the matrix
 type: docs
 weight: 10
 url: /net/aspose.svg.datatypes/svgmatrix/a/